limbo-works/Limbo.Integrations.BorgerDk/README.md

 BorgerDkHttpService http = new BorgerDkHttpService(BorgerDkEndpoint.Default);
 ```

+<br /><br />

 ### Getting all articles

 Borger.dk contains articles that live at a global level, meaning they are shared across Denmarks municipalities.
-Each article will consist of mostly global information, but may have some local content that describes a specific municipality.
+Each article will consist of mostly global information, but may have some local content that describe a specific municipality.

 When only looking at the article list, we don't look at the content, so for this part, the municipality is not relevant.
 As such, the article list can be retrieved as: